|c. Jessica Fisher via Wikimedia Commons|

 The nurse held the boy steady, not that he seemed to need it.
 He gaped at the saw in fascination.
 His torso shivered, apparently involuntarily.
 He squirmed a few times as the vibrations from the circular steel machine arm tickled him.
 Pieces of the cast began to crumble away.
 Unlike a professional job, this one had apparently cracked several times and undergone repairs.
 The child had used layers of plaster and tape.

 When the cast fell off, it unleashed a stench.
 It wasn't as bad as the doctor had feared.
 She ran her hands over the bruises and cuts.
 The skin had broken in places.
-In others, it had abraided and callused.
-There were a few scabs, some of them full of white pus.
+In others, the inexpert cast joints had abraided and callused it.
+She noted a few scabs, some of them full of white pus.

 She ran her hand over a shin bruise.